 - Outdated operating equipment.

 This syndrome, if not tackled timely, may turn out to be chronic with aging and unchanged workplace habits adding an extra healthcare expenditure that may run throughout your life.
+Office syndrome needs to be properly addressed in corporate wellness programs to maintain employee productivity.

 Are you suffering from Office Syndrome?